syatheen/NIDIS/scripts/percentile_creation/nClimDiv/README.txt

        Note that the script here calling nidis/nidis/model/nclimdiv/percentile_creation/EDDI/PrepTrainNEval_ClimDivs_EDDI.py is the initial code structure, I have to change this to final structure.
        This PrepTrainNEval_ClimDivs_EDDI.py is called by EDDI/Run_PrepTrainNEval_ClimDivs_EDDI.sh;

+-> VegDRI/Run_PrepTrainNEval_ClimDivs_VegDRI_MonthlyPerc.sh : 68: 'VegDRI'
+       Note that the script here calling nidis/nidis/model/nclimdiv/percentile_creation/VegDRI/PrepTrainNEval_ClimDivs_VegDRI_MonthlyPerc.py is the initial code structure, have to change this to final structure.
+       This Run_PrepTrainNEval_ClimDivs_VegDRI_MonthlyPerc.sh is called by VegDRI/Run_PrepTrainNEval_ClimDivs_VegDRI_MonthlyPerc.sh;

 ?????
--> VegDRI directory : 68: 'VegDRI'
-       Note that the script here calling nidis/nidis/model/nclimdiv/percentile_creation/VegDRI/PrepRefArraysFromInfoArrays_VegDRI.py is the initial code structure, have to change this to final structure.
-       This PrepRefArraysFromInfoArrays_VegDRI.py is called by VegDRI/Run_PrepRefArraysFromInfoArrays_VegDRI.sh;

 -> QuickDRI directory : 69: 'QuickDRI'
        Note that the script here calling nidis/nidis/model/nclimdiv/percentile_creation/QuickDRI/PrepRefArraysFromInfoArrays_QuickDRI.py is the initial code structure, have to change this to final structure.
        This PrepRefArraysFromInfoArrays_QuickDRI.py is called by QuickDRI/Run_PrepRefArraysFromInfoArrays_QuickDRI.sh;